Aggressive fibromatosis: Treatment

 Nirogacestat, a selective gamma secretase inhibitor, was approved for medical use in the United States in November 2023.
 It is the first medication approved by the US Food and Drug Administration (FDA) for the treatment of desmoid tumors.

+Zolucatetide (FOG-001), a beta catenin–T-cell factor (TCF) inhibitor, received FDA orphan drug status in 2026.

-A Phase 2/3 trial on AL102, another selective gamma secretase inhibitor, is also ongoing as of 2023, having begun in 2021.
-The drug was granted orphan drug status in 2023.
+In 2026, a New Drug Application was submitted for varegacestat (AL102), another selective gamma secretase inhibitor.
+The drug was granted FDA orphan drug status in 2023.

 Wnt pathway inhibitors are also being developed and studied as of 2024.
 These include E7386, tegavivint and ipafricept.
 Additionally, the tumor microenvironment in desmoid tumors is being investigated to find new targets for treatment.

 Surgery was the standard treatment for desmoid tumors up to the early 2000s.
 Due to the condition's unpredictability, more conservative management such as watchful waiting has since become common due to the potential impacts of surgical interventions.
 As of the 2010s, there is a "clear consensus" from medical groups, including the European Organization for Research and Treatment of Cancer Soft Tissue and Bone Sarcoma Group and the European Society for Medical Oncology: immediate surgical resection is no longer the first-line treatment, particularly in asymptomatic patients.
 Complete removal is not always possible due to the tumors' infiltrative nature and tendril-like growth.

 In more advanced, recurring, or rapidly progressing cases, treatment may consist of complete surgical removal, radiation therapy, antiestrogens (e.g. tamoxifen), nonsteroidal anti-inflammatory drugs (NSAIDs), chemotherapy (e.g. methotrexate and vinblastine or vinorelbine, doxorubicin), or ablation (cold, heat, ultrasound).
 Treatment with oral tyrosine kinase inhibitor drugs (e.g. imatinib, sorafenib, pazopanib, sunitinib) shows promising success rates.
 Radiation therapy after surgery may improve outcomes.
 Despite the condition's hormonal link, anti-hormonal therapies only appear to work in a small subset of patients.

 Intestinal transplant is a treatment option for those patients with complicated desmoid tumor, such as those involving the mesenteric root, or those with intestinal failure resulting from the tumor or prior interventions.

 MRI or CT imaging scans are commonly used for monitoring.

 In contrast with cancer, management of desmoid tumors considers additional outcomes beyond progression-free survival and overall survival, as desmoid tumor patients' "survival is longer and ... age of onset is generally younger compared with cancer patient populations".